 So, thankfully for us and Will, this decision brought him to London.

 Initially Will hadn’t planned to work while doing his Masters; he wanted to focus on his studies.
 But when his course director circulated a job opportunity from PerformancePro, Will was keen to find out more,

 “PerformancePro’s ethos is in tune with my own philosophy on training, nutrition and overall health, so I thought it was somewhere I would really enjoy working.
 The emphasis on using an evidence-based approach and consistently educating the coaches is something that really stood out to me.
 This has helped me enormously in my studies too.”

-Just a few months in and Will is very much a part of the PerformancePro team,
+After just a few months, Will was very much a part of the PerformancePro team,

-“The best thing about working at PerformancePro is the people ie. our clients and my fellow coaches.
+“The best thing about working at PerformancePro is the people: our clients and my fellow coaches.
 We all share a common goal, and that helps create an atmosphere of hard work, but without anyone taking themselves too seriously!”